-Mr Fitzpatrick is an industry and technology expert with more than 30 years' experience in senior executive roles across the spectrum of large corporates. government agencies, and small and medium enterprises and startups.
-He has a detailed understanding of industry representative bodies, research and higher education, retail, fastmoving consumer goods. telecommunications, and information and communications technology sectors.
-Mr Fitzpatrick has a passion for improving the efficiency of Australia's agricultural sector, applying new analytics to improve on farm productivity, de-bottleneck supply chains and reduce the cost of moving product from farmaate to alobal markets.
-Mr Fitzpatrick is director of the Australian Academic and Research Network, and as at 30 June 2018 was CEO of Australian Information Industry Association.
+Mr Fitzpatrick is an industry and technology expert with more than 30 years' experience in senior executive roles across the spectrum of large corporates, government agencies, and small and medium enterprises and start-ups.
+He has a detailed understanding of industry representative bodies, research and higher education, retail, fast-moving consumer goods, telecommunications, and information and communications technology sectors.
+Mr Fitzpatrick has a passion for improving the integrity and efficiency of Australia's agricultural sector, applying new analytics to improve on-farm productivity, de-bottleneck supply chains and reduce the cost of moving product from farm gate to global markets.
+Mr Fitzpatrick is director of Australia's Academic and Research Network, and as at 30 June 2019 was CEO of Gelion UK and Gelion Technologies, a leading provider of battery storage for the renewable energy sector.

-Previous roles: Previous board and senior executive roles include Optus, ShopFast, Monitoring Division Inc and wishlist.com.au. councillor of Charles Sturt University and senior executive of Data61 (formerly NICTA).
+Previous roles: Board and senior executive roles at McKinsey & Company, Optus, ShopFast, Monitoring Division Inc and wishlist.com.au, councillor of Charles Sturt University, senior executive of Data61 (formerly NICTA) and CEO of Australian Information Industry Association.